KW-Cloud-Tech/profile-config-cleaner/README.md

 `-o <path-to-output>` or `--output <path-to-output>` (if not defined, creates 'new-conformity-profile.json' in the same directory)  <br />

 ### Examples:

-`$ ./profile-config-cleaner.py input-profile.json` - uses the standard values and outputs file to local directory `$ ./profile-config-cleaner.py input-profile.json -d default-profile.json -o new-clean-profile.json` - pass in custom files and names
+Using the standard values and outputs file to local directory: <br />
+`$ ./profile-config-cleaner.py input-profile.json`

+Passing in custom files and names: <br />
+`$ ./profile-config-cleaner.py input-profile.json -d default-profile.json -o new-clean-profile.json` or <br />
+`$ ./profile-config-cleaner.py input-profile.json -default-profile default-profile.json`